Flowpack/Flowpack.Listable/README.md

 5. For each of your nodetypes create a new Fusion object of type NodeTypeName + 'Short', or manually define a rendering object.
 6. Rely on public API keys when overriding settings.

-# Nodetype mixins

-On data level we provide only one mixin: `Flowpack.Listable:ListableMixin`.
-The only thing you have to do, is to add this mixin to nodetypes that you would want to list with this package.
-That's right, planing all other fields is completely up to you.

 # Fusion objects

 Keys documented here are considered public API and would be treated with semantic versioning in mind.
 Extend all other properties at your own risk.